hypyeon/epicodus-project14-factory-solution/README.md

 8. To compile and run the application in development mode with a watcher, run `dotnet watch run` which will open the browser automatically - if not - open the browser and navigate to https://localhost:5001.

 ## Known Bugs
-There are currently 2 bugs.
+There are currently 2 bugs. *(Last update made on March 15)*
 1. Assigning a new machine does not update machine list under engineer.
 (Same goes for assigning a new engineer to a machine)
 - Repro steps:
-1) Click on an engineer name to view details.
+  a.
+Click on an engineer name to view details.
-2) Click **here** to assign new machines.
+  b.
+Click **here** to assign new machines.
-3) Select a machine from the dropdown list and click **Assign**.
+  c.
+Select a machine from the dropdown list and click **Assign**.
-4) The browser is redirected to the detail page with no machine info added.
+  d.
+The browser is redirected to the detail page with no machine info added.
 2. Not entering values for *required* inputs such as Name for Engineer or Machine when creating new items does not render error message as expected, but custom error page shows up with *InvalidOperationException* title.

 ## License